Snugug/eq.js/README.md

 ### Bonus!

 If you're using [Sass](http://sass-lang.com/), **eq.js** comes with a Sass partial, `_eq.scss`, that provides an `eq` mixin and an `eq-contains` mixin for handling element queries.
 Import it and use it like you would use a media query mixin, like the one provided by [Breakpoint](https://github.com/team-sass/breakpoint).
+The mixin will work with Sass 3.4 or greater or Libsass 3.2.0-beta.3 or greater.
 The above Sass example then becomes something like the following:

 ```scss
 @import "eq";